-We need to take action urgently to clean up London's air and rid the Capital of the most polluting vehicles.
+We need to clean up London's air and rid the Capital of the most polluting vehicles.
 The Mayor has an ambition to make London's transport network zero carbon by 2050 - this will bring improvements in air quality (see the Mayor's Transport Strategy).

-To achieve this we need to transform London's streets and transport infrastructure to support and accelerate the shift to zero emission technologies.
+To achieve this we need to support and accelerate the shift to zero emission technologies.

 Zero emission capable (ZEC) is the collective term for vehicles that can operate with zero exhaust emissions.
 Most car and van manufacturers have ZEC models available, with more due to come to market in the next few years.
 Find out more about ZEC vehicles, and get help to choose the right vehicle for you, at Go Ultra Low.

 By switching to a zero emission capable vehicle you can save money on fuel costs, reduce harmful vehicle emissions and help clean up London's air.

 Most people charge at home overnight or at their workplace, but some will need to charge while they are on the move.
 Grants are available for electric vehicle charging infrastructure at home and at workplaces.

 Public charge points can be found on the street and in key destinations such as shopping areas.
 You will usually need your own charging cable to use public charge points, although rapid charge points have the cable built in.

 Different manufacturers use different connector types.
 Check with your vehicle manufacturer what type of connector your vehicle uses and whether it is capable of rapid charging.

 Charge point maps show where your nearest public charge point is, the connector types, charging speeds, which network the charge point is operated by and how much it will cost to charge.
 Frequent users can join network membership schemes.
 Most networks also offer pay as you go charging.